alissatroiano/MS-1/README.md

 A full write-up of the strategy planning conducted for this project can also be viewed [here](assets/development/ms1planning.pdf).
 To only view charts and tables, checkout [this document](strategyplane.pdf).

-Once the strategy exercises were completed, thhe following wireframes were created by the [developer](https://www.github.com/alissatroiano).
+Once the strategy exercises were completed, the following low-fidelity wireframes were created by the [developer](https://www.github.com/alissatroiano).

 * [Desktop Wireframe](assets/development/desktopwireframe.jpeg)